A topic from the subject of Organic Chemistry in Chemistry.

 a.
 Weigh a known mass of the organic compound.

-2. Combustion Procedure:
+2. Detailed Combustion Procedure:

 b.
-Add about 0.1-0.2 g of the compound to the boat.
+Add approximately 0.1-0.2 g of the finely powdered organic compound to the boat.

 c.
-Weigh the boat and compound.
+Weigh the boat and compound to determine the exact mass of the sample.

 3. Estimation of Hydrogen and Oxygen Content: